chfast/ethash/README.md

 ## Usage

-See [include/ethash.hpp] for list of exported function and documentation.
+See [ethash.hpp] for list of exported function and documentation.

 ## Optimizations